metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 ## Summary

 We introduce a new Custom Resource (named HostClaim) which will facilitate the creation of multiple clusters for different tenants.
-It also provides a framework for building clusters with different kind of compute resource: baremetal servers but also virtual machines hosted in private or public cloud.

-A HostClaim decouples the client need from the actual implementation of the compute resource: it establishes a security boundary and provides a way to migrate nodes between different kind of compute resources.
+A HostClaim decouples the client need from the actual implementation of the compute resource: it establishes a security boundary

 A HostClaim expresses that one wants to start a given OS image with an initial configuration (typically cloud-init or ignition configuration files) on a compute resource that meets a set of requirements (host selectors).
-These requirements can be interpreted either as labels for a recyclable resource (such as a bare-metal server) or as characteristics for a disposable resource (such as a virtual machine created for the workload).
 The status and meta-data of the HostClaim provide the necessary information for the end user to define and manage his workload on the compute resource, but they do not grant full control over the resource (typically, BMC